ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-do-not-fully-rely-on-test-automation.md

 ---
-title: Best Pracrices - 1
+title: '[WIP] Do not fully rely on test automation'
-subtitle: Subtitle for "Best Pracrices - 1"
+subtitle: 'Subtitle for "[WIP] Do not fully rely on test automation"'
 categories: [general, best-practices]
 author: alex
 ---